operator-framework/enhancements/enhancements/service-binding.md

 * Does John have reasonable access to the backing services ( and it's sub-resources )?
 * Does John have reasonable access to the application ?
 * A validating webhook "validates" conditions before an object is accepted.
 In this case, subject access reviews (SARs) could be made use of, to validate user privileges.

+## Organization & Delivery

+* It is thereby proposed that the project currently hosted at https://github.com/redhat-developer/service-binding-operator/ be onboarded into operator-framework/operator-lifecycle-manager organization.
+* The project would be governed by the processes and guidelines of the Operator Framework community.
+* The controller and associated resources as specified in the following section would be a part of the OLM installation based on an evaluation of the maturity of the project.
+Details on the implementation of the same is not in scope of this enhancement proposal.
+* The Service Binding project would continue shipping standalone releases.

 ## Bill of materials